LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-14-AttachGatsbySSGToWebsite_p2.md

 I cannot take full credit for how to create the sidebar.
 Only how to abstract it!
 I learned how to do it here but had to adjust a few properties and colours that were not present [in the tutorial.](https://www.youtube.com/watch?v=6cb56Luubd4)

-When we open the red encircled hamburger icon and open it we want to open the headings on the page so we can go back to other pages.
+When we open the red encircled hamburger icon we want the sidebar to appear with the headings on the page so we can go back to other pages.

 We want that to appear as well in the white section at the top if the screen is not minimized.
 You can't see the white space where I have encircled it but if you were to fully maximize the web page, you would see it.